Lactose-intolerance

 People can react to lactose in different ways and have different tolerance levels; whilst some people can tolerate a small quantity of lactose others need to remove it from the diet altogether.
 For anyone sensitive to lactose, it's generally recommended that they start by cutting out all sources of lactose from their diet and then to gradually reintroduce small amounts to determine tolerance levels.

-All Alpro plant-based products (drinks, desserts, plant-based alternatives to yogurt, plant-based alternatives to cream, ice-cream) are naturally free from lactose.
-Additionally, all Alpro non-organic variants are fortified with calcium and vitamin D.
+All Alpro plant-based products (drinks, desserts, plant-based alternatives to yogurt, plant-based alternatives to cream) are naturally free from lactose.
+Additionally, most Alpro non-organic unflavoured variants are fortified with calcium and vitamin D.

 What’s the difference between lactose intolerance & milk allergy?